everflow-io/everflow-sdk/README.md

 ## Usage

-Get the lastest minified version of the SDK via the release section.
+Get the latest version of the SDK on npm [here](https://www.npmjs.com/package/@everflow/everflow-sdk).

 Configure the SDK before doing any tracking.